teyrana/documents/mentorship/GUIDEBOOK.md

 ## **Background of Operation Code**

 Operation Code is on a mission to help the military community learn software development, enter the tech industry, and code the future!
-Our Mentorship Program connects veterans and the military community with tech industry professionals, for lifelong learning.
+Our Mentorship Program connects members of the military community with tech industry professionals, for lifelong learning.
 Working together in our online community, you can select any programming skillset / tech stack of your choice, including:

 * Web Development
  * Ruby/Rails